XD-DENG/Spark-ML-Intro/chapters/k_means.md

 ## K-means

 The next machine learning method I'd like to introduce is about clustering, K-means.
 It is an unsupervised learning method where we would like to group the observations into *K* groups (or subsets).
-We call it "unsupervised" since we don't have a "golden standard" (like the **test set** we prepared when we apply regression or random forest) to help check and evaluate the model we built (of course we can use other measures to evaluate the clustering models).
+We call it "unsupervised" since we don't have associated response measurements together with the observations to help check and evaluate the model we built (of course we can use other measures to evaluate the clustering models).

 K-means may be the simplest approach for clustering while it’s also an elegant and efficient method.
 To produce the clusters, K-means method only requires the number of clusters *K* as its input.